 There are porta-potties, water stations, and first-aid available along the entire route, every 1.5 – 2 miles.

 Lunch is included – sandwiches, hot dogs, chips, water, and fruit.
-If you require gluten-free options we suggest you bring some snacks or food along to accomodate your personal needs.
+If you require gluten-free options we suggest you bring some snacks or food along to accommodate your personal needs.

 Where do I need to go?
 What time should I get there?